 The fair values of derivative interest contracts are estimated by discounting expected future cash flows using current market interest rates and yield curve over the remaining term of the instrument.
-The fair value of forward exchange contracts is their quoted market price at reporting date, being the present value of the quoted forward price.
+The fair value of forward exchange contracts is determined based on observable prices for the related assets or liabilities (level 2).